End of School Year Stress in Pennsylvania (2026) | Mental Health Support for Students & Families

 ✔ Teletherapy and online therapy in Pennsylvania

-Many families across Allegheny County and surrounding western Pennsylvania counties now use teletherapy because it offers flexible mental health support during busy school schedules.
+Many families across Allegheny County and surrounding western Pennsylvania counties now use teletherapy because it offers flexible mental health support during busy school schedules, summer transitions, parenting stress, and changing routines.

 🎯 Supporting Mental Wellness Before Summer